Tip #1: Replace the search codes by queries.

 Tip #4: Reduce the initialization code of the project (and move it to the initialization code of the page).

-Reduce the initialization code of project: the first dynamic page will be displayed much faster.
+Reduce the project initialization code: the first dynamic page will be displayed much faster.

 Tip #5: Limit the global variables to the project and the context variables (in the AWP sites).